Nikola Topić: Crvena zvezda (2022–2024)

 On 28 March 2022, Topić made his professional debut for Crvena zvezda in an ABA League match against Slovenian side Krka at the age of 16.
 He scored 4 points and had 5 assists over 16 minutes of playing time.
-At 16 years, seven months, and eighteen days of age, he became the youngest player in club's history to score points for Crvena zvezda in the regional league.
-On 1 April, Topić made his EuroLeague debut in a 82–57 lost to Bayern Munich, becoming one of youngest players to ever play in the EuroLeague at 16 years and 253 days of age.
+At 16 years, seven months and eighteen days of age, he became the youngest player in club's history to score points for Crvena zvezda in the ABA League.
+On 1 April 2022, Topić made his EuroLeague debut in an 82–57 loss to Bayern Munich, becoming one of youngest players to ever play in the EuroLeague at 16 years and 253 days of age.